Yaw-VR/yaw-vr.github.io/docs/index.md

 ### VirtualHere

-Learn how to wirelessly connect USB devices from your Yaw VR simulator to your comupter with [VirtualHere](software/virtualhere.md).
+Learn how to wirelessly connect USB devices from your Yaw VR simulator to your computer with [VirtualHere](software/virtualhere.md).

 ### Yaw VR Emulator